syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Measurement Annotations

-Essential PDF supports interactive measurement annotations, which measures the distance, area, and angle of the line segments.
+Essential&reg; PDF supports interactive measurement annotations, which measures the distance, area, and angle of the line segments.

-The following measurement annotation types are supported in Essential PDF:
+The following measurement annotation types are supported in Essential&reg; PDF:

 ### Line measurement annotation